greydanus/greydanus.github.io/2022-05-18-studying-growth.md

   </div>
 </div>

-If you look closely at the video below, you will see that after the upper portion of the eye (light-colored cells) is grafted onto the stomach, mature stomach cells immediately below the patch are induced to grow into the lower portion of the eye (black cells).
-In this context, the grafted eye cells are the inducing tissue and the stomach cells are the responding tissue.
+To reproduce this effect, we first trained an NCA to grow a picture of a newt.
+Once the growth phase was complete, we grafted a patch of cells from its head onto its stomach.
+This patch of cells included the upper, light-colored portion of the newt's eye but not the dark-colored, lower portion.
+Once we had grafted this patch of cells onto the newt's belly, we froze their states and allowed the rest of the cells to undergo updates as usual.
+Within 25 steps, the stomach cells below the grafted patch had regrown into a dark-colored strip to complete the eye shape.

+This is an interesting result because Hans Spemann's experiment involved the same procedure and produced the same results: the eye cells induced the belly cells to complete the growth of the eye.

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:300px; min-width:250px; display: inline-block; vertical-align: top;text-align:center;">